Ergonomic Works

 * What to Show:

-* Include your hands and wrists resting on or near them, which is crucial for a remote ergonomic evaluation.
+* Include your hands and wrists resting on or near them, which is crucial for a thorough remote ergonomic evaluation.

 * Focus: This setup is instrumental in assessing wrist position and identifying potential strain points.